 Signed and numbered in pencil by the artist

 From an edition of 50

 Literature: Joan Miró catalogue Raisonne 4: Vol 1.
 Michel Leiris, Fernand Mourlot.
 Publisher: Edition poligrapha Barcelona, 1972.
 Page 386.

 Note: this work is framed in a double-pane glass frame.
-Outside the Toronto-NYC-Montreal triangle this work is sold unframed.
+Outside the Toronto-NYC-Montreal triangle this work is sold mounted but unframed.

 - Where does the inventory ship from?

 Our inventory is divided between New York and Toronto.

 We can ship anywhere.
 Typically when we ship within North America we prefer to use FedEx Ground.
 To Europe, Asia and beyond we generally use DHL.
 Occasionally we use CanadaPost, but will notify the client if this is the best option.

 - How much does it cost to ship?